Managing IgA Nephropathy

 Steroids are mainly used to reduce inflammation and suppress the immune system.
 They are prescribed for a broad range of conditions, and some work more locally within the body than others.

 Your doctor may recommend lifestyle changes to manage your IgAN.
-These changes may include quitting smoking, following a low-sodium diet, losing weight, or exercising.
+These changes may include quitting smoking, a low-sodium diet, weight loss, or exercise.

 There is a treatment option available that may be right for you